 This is a well established group of friendly artists of varying abilities with a membership of 25 (max).
 They are a not for profit making concern with their own constitution and committee and regularly have visiting tutors who provide instruction in a wide variety of mediums.

 Members also enjoy the social aspect of the group, such as 'on location' days in the summer and an organised meal out and a Christmas party.
 The aim is to provide a welcoming and friendly environment in which to learn new techniques, or just to start you on a new path towards enjoying your art.

-Friday Craft Group
+Friday Craft Group ( not currently meeting)

 There is an annual membership of £10, and a weekly contriubution of £2 per night to help with costs of tea, coffee and biscuits, and room rental.
 They have been meeting for 22 years in total!
 The average age is 60+ but there are a few younger members from 30 upwards.

 They bring their own craftwork to do, but between them they have a range of expertise and help is always available for those wanting to try new techniques.